Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 Involving the public and stakeholders in the EIA process leads to better identification of economic, social, and environmental costs and the development of future monitoring systems.
 Clear and transparent enforcement of EIA requirements, procedures, and commitments to mitigation and monitoring helps governments, investors, civil society and indigenous groups mitigate risk and increase opportunities for longer term sustainable economic growth.

 Led by a Regional Technical Working Group, the Guide was created and drafted through consensus building, public consultation, and incorporating public comment, leading to a more robust guide for the Region.
 The Regional Technical Working Group consisted of multiple stakeholders from each country (government ministries, business sector, and civil society groups).
 Additionally, EPA assisted the CAFTA-DR countries to create country specific “Citizen’s Guides to Environmental Permitting” to educate the public on the environmental permitting process and their right to be involved in both environmental review, monitoring, and enforcement.
-Today, CAFTA-DR countries that have completed the "Citizen's Guide" include Costa Rica, Guatemala, El Salvador, Honduras, and the Dominican Republic.
+Today, CAFTA-DR countries that have completed the "Citizen's Guide" include Costa Rica, Dominican Republic, El Salvador, Guatemala and Honduras.

 The Regional Guide and the completed Citizen’s Guides can be found in Spanish on the project website, Participación Pública en el Processo de EIA.

 EPA also assisted Panama to develop the country’s first National Guidelines on Public Participation in the Environmental Impact Assessment Process.
-The Guide is modeled after the regional guidelines developed for CAFTA-DR countries.
+The Guide was modeled after the regional guidelines developed for CAFTA-DR countries.

 EPA continued to assist CAFTA-DR countries and produced three pre-recorded modules and trainings on how to incorporate conflict resolution, tribal/indigenous consultation, and environmental justice into EIAs and the environmental decision-making process.